Simply007/kontent-custom-element-samples/README.md

 <image src="kk-logo.svg" alt="kontent logo" width="300"/>
 </p>

-## [Custom elements](https://kontent.ai/learn/tutorials/develop-apps/integrate/content-editing-extensions) help you with extending the functionality of Kontent's UI and thus **improving the content editing experience**.
+## [Custom elements](https://kontent.ai/learn/tutorials/develop-apps/integrate/content-editing-extensions) help you with extending the functionality of Kontent's UI and thus **improving the content editing experience**

 <p align="center">
   <a href="#introduction">Intro</a> •
   <a href="#⚠-disclaimer">Disclaimer</a> •
   <a href="#how-to-create-your-own-custom-element">Create custom element</a> •
   <a href="#feedback--contributing">Contributing</a> •
   <a href="#contributors">Contributors</a> •
   <a href="#additional-resources">Resources</a>
 </p>

-# Introduction
+## Introduction

-A Custom element is essentially a small HTML application that exists in a sandboxed `<iframe>` and interacts with the [Kontent by Kentico](https://kontent.ai/) app via the [Custom Elements API](https://kontent.ai/learn/reference/custom-elements-js-api).
+A Custom element is essentially a small HTML application that exists in a sandboxed `<iframe>` and interacts with [Kontent.ai](https://kontent.ai/) via the [Custom Elements API](https://kontent.ai/learn/reference/custom-elements-js-api).

-The **Gallery of Custom Element samples** contains a list of different custom elements that might help you to extend content editing capabilities inside of your Kontent project, or even connect with different 3rd party services (like Digital Asset Management tools, or eCommerce solutions).
+The **Gallery of Custom Element samples** contains a list of different custom elements that might help you to extend content editing capabilities inside of your Kontent.ai project, or even connect with different 3rd party services (like Digital Asset Management tools, or eCommerce solutions).

-The custom elements denoted as **core integration** are focusing on a selected subset of integrated services mentioned on https://kontent.ai/integrations.
+The custom elements denoted as **core integration** are focusing on a selected subset of integrated services mentioned on <https://kontent.ai/integrations>.
 These integrations will have a richer documentation and their issues will be handled with higher priority.

-# ⚠ Disclaimer
+## ⚠ Disclaimer

 1) **Any URLs provided in the repos are not be used in production.** You should follow the steps provided in the custom element's repository to deploy it yourself for testing, or use in production.

 2) If a custom element is **missing deploy instructions**, or you're having trouble with setting it up, please **create an issue** in the custom element's repository.

 3) If you wish to **use any premade custom element in a production project**, you should perform a **code review and fork/deploy the source code on your own** as the custom elements are subject to change without any notice.
 It is also always a good idea to inspect a code you are planning to use seriously, especially if it connects to a 3rd party services, and/or requires some kind of special authorization (api keys, ...).

 4) Some of the custom elements may require further configuration such as custom API keys, or be subject to CORS limitation.
 In those cases you will need to fork the source repository and adjust the configuration in your copy repository according to instructions in the element's README file.

 5) Some of the custom elements may contain a form of a **server/backend part** as well (_using Netlify functions, Azure functions, or Amazon Lambda functions_).
 In that case, the setup process will require deploying and configuring these services as well for the element to work.
 This should be always mentioned and described in the repository documentation as well.

 <p align="center">
 <a href="https://kentico.github.io/kontent-custom-element-samples/gallery" target="_blank"><image src="https://img.shields.io/static/v1?label=&message=Visit%20gallery&color=db3c00&style=for-the-badge" alt="visit gallery" width="200"/></a>
 </p>

-# How to create your own custom element
+## How to create your own custom element

-See [our dedicated tutorial](./CREATE_CUSTOM_ELEMENT.md) on how to create a custom element for Kontent.
+Read [our dedicated tutorial](./CREATE_CUSTOM_ELEMENT.md) on how to create a custom element for Kontent.ai.

-Also, have a look at the general overview of [deploying custom elements to Kontent](https://kontent.ai/learn/tutorials/develop-apps/integrate/content-editing-extensions).
+Also, have a look at the general overview of [deploying custom elements to Kontent.ai](https://kontent.ai/learn/tutorials/develop-apps/integrate/content-editing-extensions).

 ### Styling your custom elements

-By including default styles from Kontent, you can make your Custom element look consistent with the rest of the UI.
+By including default styles from Kontent.ai, you can make your custom element look consistent with the rest of the UI.

 The [/shared](https://github.com/Kentico/kontent-custom-element-samples/tree/master/shared) folder in this GitHub repository contains: